choria-io/go-choria/CONFIGURATION.md

 ## collectives

  * **Type:** comma_split
- * **Default Value:** mcollective

-The list of known Sub Collectives this node will join or communicate with, Servers will subscribe the node and each agent to each sub collective and Clients will publish to a chosen sub collective
+The list of known Sub Collectives this node will join or communicate with, Servers will subscribe the node and each agent to each sub collective and Clients will publish to a chosen sub collective.
+Defaults to the build settin build.DefaultCollectives

 ## color